-Fidelity's experience in the US indicates that savings milestones expressed as multiples of salary are easy to understand and apply, resonate strongly with both employer and employee, and, importantly, one set of savings milestones can be broadly applied - both within regions and across regions - regardless of the level of current income.10
+Fidelity's experience in the US indicates that savings milestones expressed as multiples of salary are easy to understand and resonate strongly with both employer and employee.
+Importantly, one set of savings milestones can be broadly applied - both within regions and across regions - regardless of the level of current income.